nickrallison/obs-std/test_vaults/reference_linked_noself/memory_management_unit.md

 - **Complexity in System Design**:
   Implementing an efficient and robust MMU requires careful architectural planning and considerable expertise, particularly in integrating it seamlessly with other system components.

-By managing the complicated interactions between hardware and software with respect to memory, the MMU plays a pivotal role in enhancing the performance and stability of computer systems.
+By managing the complicated interactions between hardware and software with respect to memory, the MMU plays a pivotal role in enhancing the performance and [[lti_system_stability.md|stability]] of computer systems.
 Its ongoing development continues to be fundamental to advancements in computer architecture.